bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/09_2_P2WSH_CLTV.md

 > Read more about P2WSH in [BIP141 - Segregated Witness](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#p2wsh)

-Here is the script.
-Either Alice can redeem the output of the P2WSH after the timelock expiry, or Bob and Alice can redeem the funds at any time.
+Either alice_1 can redeem the funds after the timelock has expired, or bob_1 and alice_1 can redeem the funds at any time.
 We will set the timelock 6 hours in the past.
 In real life it should be set in the future, but we don't want to wait for the timelock to expire in order to complete the tutorial.
-> The `generate` command, which produce blocks on demand on regtest, will not move forward the `mediantime`.
+> The `generatetoaddress` command, which produce blocks on demand on regtest, will not move forward the `mediantime`.
 > It sets the `mediantime` to the current local time of your computer.

-We will run both scenarios.
 ```javascript
 function cltvCheckSigOutput (aQ, bQ, lockTime) {
   return bitcoin.script.compile([